 This document constituted a foundational point of reference to guide interventions that would be developed in the subsequent decades.
 However, a comprehensive policy for the spatial regeneration of the historical centre started with the approval of the General Review of GRP (Comune di Novara, 2003) approved in 2008.
 Then, regulations concerning the area designated as the ‘historic centre’ were defined in a form of ‘detailed planning’ containing the identification of the building units and the different modes of intervention permitted plot by plot in the urban fabric.
 To understand how this was achieved, it is not enough to consider the planning tool as a result of political action; it is also necessary to grasp the role played by the various social groups involved.

 In Novara, the first projects in the historic centre started in the '60s, with initiatives and interventions mostly involving the conservation of individual heritage assets.
-Over the following two decades, these fragmentary initiatives developed in a more structured way around increasingly defined stakeholders, such as the local branch of Italia Nostra that is a non-profit compaigning organization aiming to protect national heritage .
+Over the following two decades, these fragmentary initiatives developed in a more structured way around increasingly defined stakeholders, such as the local branch of Italia Nostra, which is a non-profit compaigning organization aiming to protect national heritage .
 This more structured mode also adopted the character of a broadened commitment to a conservation process in which the political and administrative parties were given the character of a social counterpart.
 Their positions, in fact, were very close to the economic interests of the actors operating in the production system, and particularly in the real estate sector which mostly opposed the conservative positions of the community organizations.

 However, the political actors and the administration were required to handle the demands of all social groups claiming to have a significant role in the historic city.
 Thus, in the political decision-making process, the administrative and technical components were very relevant.
 The latter in particular, although less exposed in the arena of conflicts and agreements, became a pivotal point of the stakeholders’ system.
 In fact, thanks to the contribution of the technical staff, the political and social instances could be translated in proposals organized from a regulatory and technical viewpoint.
 More generally, it proposed a balance among the alliances and conflicts developed between the different social stakeholders.